parmsam/quarto-extension-explorer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of quartoextexp is to provide a pretty simple Shiny app to explore the extensions available from the official [Quarto Extension Listing](https://quarto.org/docs/extensions/) and easily add one or more of them into a Quarto project.
+The goal of quartoextexp is to provide a Shiny gadget to explore the extensions available from the official [Quarto Extension Listing](https://quarto.org/docs/extensions/) and easily add one or more of them into a Quarto project.

 ## Installation